 - performing the role of Good Girl or Nice Guy is already getting you the life and world you want

-However, if performing goodness & niceness is not getting you the results you were promised, and you’re ready to misbehave in service to your joy, your relationships, and the world you want to create, let’s talk.
+However, if performing goodness & niceness is not contributing to more joyful and sustainable relationships and the world you want to create, and you’re ready to misbehave, let’s talk.

 Disobedience School for Humans Raised to be Good Girls and Nice Guys